Catacombs of Kom El Shoqafa: Principal tomb chamber

 At the front of the tomb chamber there is a temple-like façade consisting of two columns topped by papyrus, lotus, and acanthus leaves of ancient Egypt and supporting an architrave with a relief of a central winged sun-disk flanked by Horus falcons.
 A carved Agathodaemon in the form of a snake is flanking both sides of the entrance to the inner tomb.
 Each snake wears a Roman Caduceus and a Greek Thyrsus as well as the Egyptian Pschent and is topped by a shield showing a Medusa.
 Figures of a man and a woman are carved into the wall.
 The man's body has a stiff hieratic pose typical of Ancient Egyptian sculpture, with the head carved in the lifelike manner of the classic Hellenes.
 The woman's figure is also rigidly posed but bears the Roman hairstyle.

 There are three huge stone sarcophagi with non-removable covers along the sides of the chamber.
 It's assumed that bodies were inserted in them from behind, using a passageway which runs around the outside of the funeral chamber.
 There is a hallway with 91 inch deep walls in the central tomb chamber, with carved recesses, each providing burial space for three mummies.
 The sarcophagi are decorated with garlands and heads of Greek mythology gods.
 Each sarcophagus has associated a relief panel.
-The central panel shows the wolf-headed Anubis wearing Roman soldier garb, who mummifies a body lying on a lion bed.
+The central panel shows the jackal-headed Anubis wearing Roman soldier garb, who mummifies a body lying on a lion bed.
 Below the bed are three canopic jars.
 The lateral panels show the Apis-bull receiving a gift.